pexels-splash-of-rain-7328

 Luc Gagnon Will Work Remotely

+The Canadian federal government is about to welcome a new Chief Technology Officer (CTO), Luc Gagnon, who will be working remotely despite recent policy shifts pushing public servants back to physical offices.
 Gagnon, currently serving as the Assistant Deputy Minister and Chief Digital Transformation Officer at Health Canada, is set to begin his new role on July 8.
 He succeeds Minh Doan, who has been on extended leave and faced controversy linked to the ArriveCan app scandal.
 Gagnon’s appointment is notable for its remote work arrangement, a point of irony given the government's recent policy updates on office attendance.

 In May, the government revised its remote work policy, mandating that public servants must work in the office for at least three days a week by mid-September, with executives required to be on-site four days a week.
 The policy aims to bring consistency across the public service, eliminating previous exemptions for roles like call-center and IT positions.
 The transition to this policy will be phased, with full implementation expected by 2025.